Q: What do hedgehogs eat and drink?

 Hedgehogs can pick up the odd flea or tick just the same as cats and dogs although hedgehog fleas and ticks only live on hedgehogs.
 Sometimes they become infested when they are very poorly and in desperate need of help.

-Yes!
-It would be excellent if you reported sightings of all hedgehogs.
-Please visit Warwickshire Wildlife Trust or email Hedgehog Manager email@example.com who is compiling a list of all sightings.
+It would be excellent if you could report any hedgehog sightings to the Warwickshire Wildlife Trust or email Hedgehog Manager email@example.com who is compiling a list of all sightings.

 Q: Can I make a donation?